 There are multiple advantages when shopping for a home with a preapproval letter in hand.
 In fact, it’s almost standard practice, especially in areas where it’s a seller’s market and the seller has the upper hand during negotiations as homes are selling relatively quickly and for a higher price.

 Multiple offers in areas where real estate is on the move is common and sellers review offers for list price or even offers above what the seller is asking.
 That means a buyer needs every advantage when making an offer when home sales are brisk and having a preapproval letter is one of those advantages.
 Other than making an all-cash offer, the preapproval just might be the best one.
 What exactly is a preapproval and what does it provide?

 A preapproval is a particular status of a loan application.
-A preapproval is signified by a letter composed by a loan officer on a lender’s letterhead.
-A preapproval means the borrowers have provided third party documentation of certain elements in a loan file.
-A preapproval means all that’s needed to get the loan to the settlement table is a property address and acceptable appraisal.
-When a loan officer issues a preapproval letter it’s after the loan application has been reviewed, credit report has been ordered and approved and the borrowers meet the minimum credit score requirements.
+A pre-approval is signified by a letter composed by a loan officer on a lender’s letterhead.
+A preapproval means the borrowers have provided third-party documentation of certain elements in a loan file.
+A pre-approval means all that’s needed to get the loan to the settlement table is a property address and acceptable appraisal.
+When a loan officer issues a preapproval letter it’s after the loan application has been reviewed, the credit report has been ordered and approved and the borrowers meet the minimum credit score requirements.

 If there is a problem with the loan application during this period and the deal falls through, the sellers must put the home back on the market once again.
 For peace of mind for all parties, the preapproval letter is the answer.
 Homebuyers interested in applying can learn about all the Jumbo Mortgage Basics here.

-Buyers that have questions about getting pre-approved for Jumbo loan can contact us at ph: 800-840-6449 or just submit the Quick Call Form.
-Be sure to visit our web site to learn more about all the low down payment Jumbo Purchase options like 90% and 95% financing.
+Buyers who have questions about getting pre-approved for a Jumbo loan can contact us at Ph: 800-840-6449 or just submit the Quick Call Form.
+Be sure to visit our website to learn more about all the low down payment Jumbo Purchase options like 90% and 95% financing.